Uber may face new problems in London as taxi drivers consider lawsuit in wake of license renewal

-Uber's problems in London might not be over as the city's taxi drivers are looking into legal action.
+Uber's problems in London might not be over: The city's taxi drivers are looking into legal action.

 The Licensed Taxi Drivers' Association said that its members are exploring the possibility of bringing a class action lawsuit against the ride-sharing company.